paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 #### Moving into position

 This is the part that is new as compared to the first section on Linked Lists.
-We create a pointer **current** to point to the front node.
+We create a reference **current** to point to the front node.
 And we move it **one spot prior** to where we are trying to insert the new node.